swcarpentry/board/subcommittees/mentoring/README.md

 ### Mentoring Committee Meetings

 The mentoring committee itself meets regularly to evaluate current activities, and propose new activities.
 Minutes of past meetings are available [here](minutes).
+All community members are welcome to attend mentoring committee meetings.
+Similarly, we welcome anyone who is interested in joining up and helping out!

 To attend our next meeting, visit this link: http://pad.software-carpentry.org/scf-mentoring

 ## How Can I Participate?

+Any Software or Data Carpentry community member is welcome to participate in Mentoring committee activities and/or join the committee itself!
+Some different options for getting involved are given below.

 I would like to:

 - join a small group to receive mentoring from experienced instructors OR
 - mentor new instructors
-	- Sign up for the mentoring program by contacting Erin Becker.
+	- Sign up for the mentoring program by contacting Erin Becker (ebecker@datacarpentry.org)
 - discuss workshop experiences with other instructors OR
 - ask questions of other instructors as I prepare to teach
-	- Join an instructor discussion session by signing up on this etherpad: http://pad.software-carpentry.org/instructor-discussion
+	- Attend an instructor discussion session by signing up on this etherpad: http://pad.software-carpentry.org/instructor-discussion
 - help lead discussion sessions among instructors
 	- Contact the discussion coordinators, and sign up to host, co-host, or observe a discussion on this etherpad: http://pad.software-carpentry.org/instructor-discussion
 - support current mentoring activities or initiate new ones
+- join the mentoring committee
-	- Sign up for the mentoring committee mailing list and attend the next mentoring committee meeting
+	- Sign up for the mentoring committee mailing list and attend the next mentoring committee meeting (scheduled on [this etherpad](http://pad.software-carpentry.org/scf-mentoring))

-For a summary of different mentoring roles, see [this page](roles.md).
+For a complete summary of different mentoring roles, see [this page](roles.md).

 ## Committee Members